If you spend quite a number of hours on Facebook, Twitter or any social networking sites, I’m sure you’ve stumbled-upon social media contests before.

 Last December, they ran a Facebook contest which I got to know about from Twitter.
 I clicked on the link and was directed to their Facebook app only to find out I have not liked their page yet.
 I immediately liked their page to participate their contest.

 A contest is a great way for new audience to follow your social media accounts.
-It gives them a strong reason to do so and incentivize their actions in exchange for a chance to win the prize you offer.
+It gives them a strong reason to do so and incentivize their actions in exchange for a chance to win the social media contest prize you offer.

 3. Build awareness